-In 2011-2013 she was a postdoctoral researcher funded by a NSF- Forest Service Urban Long Term Research Area Exploratory (ULTRA-Ex) grant that was awarded to the Science Team of Chicago Wilderness, in Chicago IL.
+In 2011-2013 she was a postdoctoral researcher funded by a NSF- U.S. Forest Service Urban Long Term Research Area Exploratory (ULTRA-Ex) grant that was awarded to the Science Team of Chicago Wilderness, in Chicago IL.

 She received her B.A. degree in Biology from Earlham College, her M.S. degree in Oceanography from the University of Delaware at the former Center for Marine Studies and her Ph.D. from Purdue University in the Department of Forestry and Natural Resources.
-While at Purdue she was instrumental in starting a recycling program for home football games, the installation of a vegetated roof on Purdue University's hall of student services (see a video here) as well as attempting to pass a Pay-as-you-throw garbage collection system for the city of West Lafayette, IN.

-In her spare time, she likes to jog with her dogs, cook French pastries and eat them (hence the need to jog), read, knit (only scarves).
+In her spare time, she likes to jog with her dogs, cook French pastries and eat them (hence the need to jog), and knit (only scarves).
 Her favorite outdoor activities include windsurfing, and cross country skiing.